Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 #show: theorem-rules
 #show: definition-rules

-Based on the MPSC algorithms we have surveyed in @related-works[], we propose two wait-free distributed MPSC algorithms:
+Based on the MPSC queue algorithms we have surveyed in @related-works[], we propose two wait-free distributed MPSC queue algorithms:
 - dLTQueue (@naive-LTQueue) is a direct modification of the original LTQueue @ltqueue without any usage of LL/SC, adapted for distributed environment.
 - Slotqueue (@slotqueue) is inspired by the timestamp-refreshing idea of LTQueue @ltqueue and repeated-rescan of Jiffy @jiffy.
 Although it still bears some resemblance to LTQueue, we believe it to be more optimized for distributed context.

 #figure(
   kind: "table",
   supplement: "Table",
-  caption: [Characteristic summary of our proposed distributed MPSCs. $n$ is the number of enqueuers, R stands for *remote operation* and A stands for *atomic operation*], table(
+  caption: [Characteristic summary of our proposed distributed MPSC queues. $n$ is the number of enqueuers, R stands for *remote operation* and A stands for *atomic operation*], table(
     columns: (1.3fr, 1fr, 1fr),
     table.header(
-      [*MPSC*],
+      [*MPSC queue*],
       [*dLTQueue*],
       [*Slotqueue*],
     ),